mshroyer/nulltty/README.markdown

 ## Obtaining nulltty ##

-nulltty releases are distributed as source code tarballs.
-Releases are found here, and are signed with my GPG key (fingerprint B02B6CBC):
+nulltty releases are distributed as source tarballs.
+Releases can be found at the following URL, and are signed with my GPG key (fingerprint B02B6CBC):

 http://dist.paleogene.net/nulltty/